BigBangData/PythonDFS/README.md

-# Python Distributed File System
+# A Low-Level Python Distributed File System (DFS)

 ## Project Description

+This project was conceived as a proof-of-concept for a low-level implementation of a Python DFS using only stdlib modules (i.e. 'socket' for networking) to transfer and store files in a distributed and resilient manner.

+This project is an MVP, and as such it does not incorporate all the [design goals of a DFS](https://en.wikipedia.org/wiki/Clustered_file_system#Distributed_file_systems).
-The Python DFS is a Minimum Viable Product implementation of a Distributed File System, defined as a cluster of servers hosting potentially large files that needs to be stored in a fault-tolerant and reliable manner.
+This Python DFS is defined here simply as a cluster of servers in a server-client architecture, hosting potentially large text files that need to be transferred and stored reliably and securely in a fault-tolerant way.

-Written in Python with a server-client architecture, I demonstrate this MVP file system locally using folders in my computer.
+Below I demonstrate how to run the Python DFS locally, simulating a distributed cluster.
-A given file is distributed (using the PUT method) from the DFC (the Client) to four DFS (the Servers) in various chunks, which can be retrieved (using the GET method) and used to reconstruct the file.
+A given file is distributed (`PUT <file_name>`) from the DFC (the Client) to four DFS (the Servers) in chunks, which can be retrieved (`GET <file_name>`) and used to reconstruct the file.

-The built-in redundancy in the way the file chunks are stored in the four servers ensures that if a given server fails, the file can still be reconstructed.
+There's a built-in redundancy in the way the file chunks are stored in the servers, ensuring that if a given server fails, the file can still be reconstructed.
 Traffic optimization is achieved by not sending any redundant file chunks unless necessary.
 Some security is implemented via authentication, and storage of password hashes.